MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/readiness-tools.md

 In contrast, Readiness Toolkit and Configuration Manager provide an instant inventory of installed add-ins and recently used documents without the need to wait for usage patterns to emerge.
 These tools also provide Office 365 ProPlus support and adoption information for add-ins, and they proactively scan VBA macros for potential compability issues prior to your upgrade.

+> [!NOTE]
+> You can use the Readiness Toolkit to create reports based on add-in data from Office Telemetry Dashboard.

-Runtime issue logging can help with health tracking as your organization upgrades to Office 365 ProPlus and as you manage ongoing updates to Office 365 ProPlus.
+The runtime issue logging provided by Office Telemetry Dashboard can help with health tracking as your organization upgrades to Office 365 ProPlus and as you manage ongoing updates to Office 365 ProPlus.
 This health information can be used to determine if the upgrade to Office 365 ProPlus is successful based on the volume of health issues.
 The detailed health reporting also helps with remediation.

 But, Office Telemetry Dashboard requires a significant amount of time to plan and deploy.
 For example, you need to enable logging on devices in your organization, configure processors to collect the information from those devices, and create and manage a SQL Server database to store the information collected from those devices.

 We recognize that the time needed to plan, deploy, and manage Office Telemetry Dashboard can be a deterrent to many organizations.
-But, we know the type of health reporting provided by Office Telemetry Dashboard is useful to organizations, so we are planning to provide health reporting capabilities in future release of Configuration Manager (Current Branch).
+But, we know the type of health reporting provided by Office Telemetry Dashboard is useful to organizations, so we are planning to provide health reporting capabilities in future releases of Configuration Manager (Current Branch).
+In the meantime, organizations who need this type of information can continue to use Office Telemetry Dashboard.

 For more information about Office Telemetry Dashboard, see [Guide to Office Telemetry Dashboard resources](compat/compatibility-and-telemetry-in-office.md).